10 Reasons Why Facebook Ruins Relationships

-Social media has become commonplace over the last ten or so years.
-Whether you are a Facebook type of person, or maybe Instagram or Twitter, you understand how easy it is to get sucked into a social media feed for hours at a time.
-Facebook, like all the other social media sites, isn’t the culprit for ruining relationships, but it is a tool that will ruin relationships if used in the wrong way.
+Social media has become an important aspect of many people’s lives over the past decade.
+Whether you are a Facebook type of person, or maybe prefer Instagram or Twitter, you understand how easy it is to get sucked into a social media feed for hours at a time.
+Facebook, like all the other social media sites, isn’t the culprit for ruining relationships, but it is a tool that can contribute to destroying relationships if used in the wrong way.
 Having the ability to connect with people all over the world is still a relatively new technology, and we’re still trying to figure out, as a society, how to use it well.
-There’s nothing inherently “wrong” with Facebook, but it can lead to big fights in relationships and has even been known to cause divorce.
+There’s nothing inherently “wrong” with Facebook, but it can lead to relationship issues and has even been known to contribute to divorce.

 1. Seeing Other Couple’s Posts Can Lead To Jealousy

-More and more people lately have been talking about how social media doesn’t show the real, whole person through their posts.
-Someone can post a loving photo with their partner onto their Facebook page, but their friends have no way of knowing if the couple is in a good place or if they were fighting right before the photo was taken.
-It’s easy to put your best foot forward on Facebook, to only share flattering photos and exciting announcements.
-And when you’re going through a rough time, it’s even easier to feel like your life is terrible compared to your friends and what they post online.
-Even though you know its only part of the story, you get jealous over the trips other couples are taking or how sweet one partner is while your partner has been too busy to do something nice lately.
+Social media posts often don’t show the whole picture.
+Just because someone only posts happy, loving pictures with their spouse doesn’t mean they don’t have problems off camera.
+When you’re going through a rough time, though, it’s easy to feel like your life is terrible compared to your friends based on what they post online.
+Even though you know it’s only part of the story, you may get jealous over the trips other couples are taking or how sweet their partner seems.
 Comparison then leads to under-appreciating what you already have.

-We all know at least one person who shares everything on Facebook.
-From what they ate this morning to the fight they had with their partner – nothing is off-limits.
+From what they ate for breakfast to the fight they had with their partner – for some Facebook users, nothing is off-limits.
 Facebook makes it easy to rant when you’re angry, complain when you’re upset, and seek sympathy from others.
-But when you overshare on personal matters between you and your partner, your partner might not appreciate it very much.
-Or maybe it’s your partner that overshares, and you are the uncomfortable one.
-This can lead to fighting and loss of trust if one partner is afraid of sharing something with the other for fear of it ending up online.
+But your partner may not appreciated it when you overshare on personal matters between.
+Or maybe it’s your partner who overshares, and you are the uncomfortable one.

-Facebook can be a major time-waster.
-There is nothing easier than passively scrolling through a feed looking at text posts, memes, pictures, and life events.
-Before you know it, you could have spent hours just scrolling on Facebook.
-And those hours could be better spent through quality time with your partner, talking or sharing a meal or even going on a date.
+Facebook can be a major timewaster.
+It’s easy to passively scroll through a feed looking at text posts, memes, pictures, and life events.
+Before you know it, you’ve spent hours just scrolling.
 If you feel a little distant from your partner, check your social media habits.
 Maybe you can cut back how many times you check Facebook during the day.

-Cheaters will always find a way to cheat, but Facebook does make it easier to find and chat with people outside of your marriage or partnership.
-Maybe it’s an old flame that sent a friend request or an acquaintance who happens to be a little flirty over Facebook messenger and if you aren’t careful, innocent messaging or friend requests can turn into full-blown affairs.
+Facebook makex it easier to find and chat with people outside of your marriage or partnership.
+Maybe it’s an old flame that sent a friend request or an acquaintance who is a little flirty over Facebook messenger.
+If you aren’t careful, innocent messaging or friend requests can turn into full-blown affairs.
 It’s always a good idea to be selective about who your friends are, no matter how innocent you might think you are being.

 How often a person uses Facebook can be a point of contention in relationships.
 One partner spending a lot of time on Facebook can leave the other partner feeling ignored or left out.
-It’s common for couples to fight about how much time they spend on their phones.
 When it’s so easy to open an app and scroll through a Facebook feed, it’s that much easier to ignore your partner who is sitting right next to you.

 When a partner is feeling insecure about the relationship, that partner might choose to look at Facebook to try to read into how their partner is feeling.
 They might see a few likes on an attractive friend’s photos, or maybe read into a text post that makes them seem unhappy, and then jump to the conclusion that their partner wants out of the relationship.
-It’s so easy to spiral into assumptions based on a few interactions that someone had on social media.
+It’s easy to spiral into assumptions based on a few interactions that someone had on social media.
 And because they’ve jumped to a bad conclusion, this partner doesn’t want to come right out and ask if it’s true for fear of the relationship being over.
-So, they keep stalking their partner’s Facebook and hope things somehow turn around.
-This is no way to live and leads to unnecessary amounts of anxiety.
+So, they keep stalking their partner’s Facebook and hope things somehow turn around, all which leading to unnecessary amounts of anxiety.

 Facebook can also be a place to brag when things are going well.
-FOMO – fear of missing out – was coined precisely because social media makes it so easy to share photos and videos of great trips and exciting events.
 And the bigger the event, the more likes and comments the posts will get.
 This can be a major ego boost that couples might keep striving for.
 They’ll start doing things precisely for the attention it brings them on social media.
-But “doing it for the like” can only bring you so much happiness.
+But “doing it for the likes” can only bring you so much happiness.
 Eventually, you will want more, and only real interaction can give that to you.

 Trust is a major part of any relationship.
-So, if one partner doesn’t want the other to have the password to their Facebook account, it concerns to think that lack of trust could follow.
-In a marriage, sharing is an inevitable part of the process.
-You’ll share keys, homes, bank accounts, and even passwords.
-If partner A is used to sharing everything with partner B, but partner B refuses to give partner A their Facebook account password, partner A will rightly assume that partner B is doing something they don’t want them to see.
-The flip side to this has a secret account altogether.
-Whether it’s under a fake name or is hidden well, using social media out from the watch of a partner is very suspect.
-Hiding passwords or profiles is usually a sign of cheating.
+So, if one partner doesn’t want the other to have the password to their Facebook account, it can lead to a lack of trust.
+Another possibility is that one partner has a secret account altogether.
+Whether it’s under a fake name or is hidden well, using social media out from the watch of a partner can be suspect and may be a sign of cheating.

 Facebook isn’t the real enemy to relationships; bad decisions are.
 You can choose whether to use Facebook for its original intention – to connect family and friends – or you can choose to use it to cheat or hide things from your partner.
-Your choices don’t make the site “good” or “bad.”
-The site is.
-What you decide to use it for will determine the fate of your relationship.
+Your choices don’t make the site itself “good” or “bad” – but it can be used in ways that can hard a relationship.

 Ask Your Partner For Consent to Post